 Next, you need to generate content according to your target audience.
-There are many types of content that can aid your inbound marketing efforts.
+Many types of content can aid your inbound marketing efforts.
 Classic examples of inbound marketing include blogs, infographics, whitepapers, ebooks, case studies, webinars, podcasts, and video series.
 Focus more on creating long-form blogs that are loaded with data, infographics, and other content formats.

 Finally, in addition to the tone and format of your content, the platform where you publish your content also plays a crucial role.
 For instance, if you are sending out physical flyers to millennials, your efforts might probably land up in their trash bins.